laidav/hubfx/packages/rxjs-state/README.md

 1. create new library and start migration - DONE

-1. REFACTOR FORMS to include validators in the state of the control
+1. REFACTOR FORMS

+- update state builder to include validators in the FormControl

+  - update tests

+- update reducers builder since validators will be available in the state

+  - update tests

+- update effects builder since validators will be avaiable in the state
+  - update tests

 # TODOS